projectcalico/calico/RELEASING.md

 ### Publishing the candidate release branch

-1. Create a new branch off of the latest master.
+1. Check out to the candidate release branch that is created as per the instructions [here](#-creating-a-candidate-release-branch).

    ```
-   git checkout -b release-vX.Y
+   git checkout release-vX.Y
    ```

-1. Enable branch deployments for this branch on netlify by adding branch name to `Deploy contexts` in site settings.
+1. Enable branch deployments for this branch on netlify by adding branch name to `Branch deploys` context in `Deploy contexts`.
+This setting can be found in in `Build & deploy` tab of site settings sidebar.

 1. In [netlify.toml](netlify.toml), set the `RELEASE_VERSION` environment variable to vX.Y.